-Here we are 15 years later and those same problems plague Nissan owners.
-Apparently the automaker has been too busy ironing out its cash stacks to worry about those CVT kinks.
+I’m just kidding.
+Here we are 15 years later and those same complaints plague Nissan owners.
+Rather than ironing out the kinks, Nissan executives have apparently been too busy ironing out their stacks of cash.

 “The idea behind CVTs is easy to understand: a heavy-duty drive belt (or chain) runs within a grooved pulley system with hydraulic actuators allowing the affective ratio to be infinitely varied within a range of ratios, seamlessly.”